TransLinkForecasting/conda_env/README.md

 ## Deprecated Environments

-The following are a list of environments no longer supported via this repository:
+The following is a list of environments no longer supported via this repository:

 * `rtm_docs`: mkdocs to build rtm docs (deprecated from this repo, see requirements.txt attached to the rtmdoc repo)